Carpenter ants may not eat wood like termites, but they can damage it to make nests.

 7. Properly Store Firewood

 If you keep firewood stacked near your home, it can attract carpenter ants.
-This scenario is even more likely if the wood is exposed to the elements, allowing it to become wet from rain.
+This scenario is even more likely if the wood is exposed to the elements, which can make it wet from the rain.

 Therefore, store firewood at least 20 feet away from your home and keep it off the ground.
 Use a rack or platform to improve airflow and reduce moisture buildup, which makes it less attractive to ants.

-If you find an outdoor carpenter ant trail or a nest in a log or tree stump, pour boiling water directly onto the site.
-The hot water will instantly kill any ants present.
+If you find an accessible carpenter ant nest in a log, stump, or other outdoor wood, carefully pour boiling water directly into the nest.

 9. Neem Oil